marcosmariano/go-clean-arch-api/README.md

-# Clean Architecture in Go
+# Clean Arch in Go

 ## Build
 ```